fortran-gaming/Adventure7/README.md

 # Adventure 7

-Updated to actual Fortran 2008+ syntax.
+Updated to actual Fortran 2008+ syntax, such as Gfortran 6 or Intel Fortran.

 from <http://www.ifarchive.org/indexes/if-archiveXgamesXpc.html>